lmz18/Multi-function-Inception-v4/README.md

 An example of a Multi-function Inception-v4 model is created.
 There are 4 python files, and main.py is the file to run.

-All together, from these scripts, several multi-function Inception-v4 and single-function Inception-v4 models get created, trained, and tested on a dataset.
-For evaluation, training and test accuracy are calculated.
+All together, from these scripts, several multi-function Inception-v4 and several single-function Inception-v4 models are created, trained, and tested on a dataset.
+For evaluation, training accuracy and test accuracy are calculated for all CNN models.

-Currently, the activation functions are randomly chosen for all neurons in a conv block from a set defined by the user.
+Currently, the activation functions are randomly chosen for all neurons in a conv block from a set of activation functions defined by the user.

 ```
 python3 main.py
 ```

+Citations:
+1) Google Inception v4:

-Cite Keras:
+2) Keras:

 @misc{chollet2015keras,
   title={Keras},